kapoq/fozzie/README.md

 ### Rails

-Based on the Rack middleware above, but is more involved in it's construction of the bucket value.
+Based on the Rack middleware above, but is more involved in its construction of the bucket value.

 Fozzie::Rails::Middleware will automatically be invoked on Rails initialization.

 ## Bucket name prefixes

-Fozzie will construct bucket name prefixes according to your settings and environment.
-Example would be
+Fozzie automatically constructs bucket name prefixes from app name, hostname, and environment.
+For example:

-    Stats.increment 'foo'
+    Stats.increment 'wat'

-Would be represented as the following Graphite bucket:

-    wat.your-computer-name.development.foo
+increments the bucket named

+    app-name.your-computer-name.development.wat

 When working on your development machine.
-This allows multiple application instances, in different environments, to be distinguished easily, and collated in Graphite quickly.
+This allows multiple application instances, in different environments, to be distinguished easily and collated in Graphite quickly.

+The app name can be configured via the YAML configuration.

 ## Low level behaviour